 If the property owner believes a City owned tree has caused the problem, the owner should contact a licensed contractor to service the line, and determine if a City tree has broken the line.
-If there is reliable evidence the homeowner should contact the Public Properties Maintenance Division manager or designee for instructions of reimbursement and any further actions, if any are to apply.
+If there is reliable evidence the homeowner should contact the Public Properties Maintenance Department, Shade Tree Division, for instructions of reimbursement and any further actions, if any are to apply.